matrix-org/matrix-authentication-service/docs/topics/authorization.md

   - [`urn:matrix:org.matrix.msc2967.client:device:AABBCC`], which encodes the Matrix device ID used by the client
   - [`urn:synapse:admin:*`], which grants access to the Synapse admin API

-It's important to understand that when Synapse delegates the authentication to MAS, a lot of user attributes are not managed by Synapse anymore.
+It's important to understand that when Synapse delegates authentication to MAS, Synapse no longer manages many user attributes.
 This includes the user admin, locked, and deactivated status.

 ## Compatibility sessions